Detained Since: January 21, 2014.

-Yorm Bopha is a Cambodian land rights activist noted for her opposition to development and forced evictions around Boeung Kak Lake.
-She was sentenced to three years' imprisonment for "intentional violence with aggravating circumstances" on December 27, 2012, leading several human rights groups to protest on her behalf.
-On November 22, 2013, Bopha was released on bail and on June 14, 2013, her sentence was reduced to two years’ imprisonment.
-According to Front Line Defenders, on January 21, 2014, Bopha was again arrested while petitioning outside the U.S. and French embassies for the release of 23 people who were jailed during a clampdown on worker’s protests earlier in January.
+Biography: Yorm Bopha is a Cambodian land rights activist noted for her opposition to development and forced evictions around Boeung Kak Lake.
+According to Front Line Defenders, on January 21, 2014, Bopha was arrested while petitioning outside the U.S. and French embassies for the release of 23 people who were jailed during a clampdown on worker’s protests earlier that month.
+Two years earlier, on December 27, 2012, she had been convicted and sentenced to three years' imprisonment for "intentional violence with aggravating circumstances," leading several human rights groups to protest on her behalf.
+On June 14, 2013, her sentence was reduced to two years’ imprisonment, and on November 22, 2013, Bopha was released on bail.

 The 2016 sentence of Yorm Bopha is SUSPENDED and she has been RELEASED.